paritytech/devops-guide/src/guides/parachain_deployment.md

 ### Deploy your nodes with Ansible

-Clone the project at
+Clone the project at [paritytech/parachain-deployment-quickstart](https://github.com/paritytech/parachain-deployment-quickstart/) and follow instructions in the `ansible` folder.

 ### Deploy your nodes with Kubernetes

-TODO
+Clone the project at [paritytech/parachain-deployment-quickstart](https://github.com/paritytech/parachain-deployment-quickstart/) and follow instructions in the `kubernetes` folder.

 ## Register and activate your Parachain on the Relaychain (Rococo)